jumaallan/tesla/README.md

 android-hilt = { module = "com.google.dagger:hilt-android", version.ref = "hilt" }
 ```

-## Designs
+## Design

-This is the link to the app designs:
+This is the link to the app design:
 [Figma App Design](https://t.co/5tTiNQueMv)